KarolG002/KarolG002/README.md

 - 👋 Hi, I’m Karol

 - 👀 I’m interested in pursuing career in data engineering.

-- 🌱 I’m currently learning Python, Cloud services, writing efficient data pipelines.
+- 🌱 I’m currently learning Python, Cloud services and writing efficient data pipelines.

 <!---
 KarolG002/KarolG002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.